 The subject matter in DENCHI's works has in common with the artist's fascination with the tropical surroundings and architecture of Bonaire and the afro-Caribbean people who call the island home.
 DENCHI's paintings, with their intensely vibrant colors, are reminiscent of the avant-garde pop art movement of the 1960s.
 His painted imagery conveys a sense of joy and his primitive realism style gives the false impression of childlike simplicity.

 Born and raised on Bonaire, DENCHI eventually left his small island in the Dutch Caribbean, to study and work abroad.
 A career in education, hospitality, and tourism took him to many corners of the world and through his travels, the passion for photography, he's always had since he was a little boy, emerged again.
-His photography portfolio which includes still life, wildlife and landscape images has appeased in Nikon Magazine, just to mention a few.
+His photography portfolio which includes still life, wildlife, and landscape images have appeared in Nikon Magazine, just to mention a few.